Refugees see last chance for Europe before winter closes route from Turkey

 'LAST BID'

-More than 70 people drowned trying to reach Greece in the first half of this month - almost half of the deaths so far in 2015, making September the deadliest month in two years, the IOM said.
-Most of the 2,800 people who have died this year in the Mediterranean were attempting the riskier route to Italy.
-In all of 2014, 3,279 migrants died.
+More than 70 people drowned trying to reach Greece only in the first half of this month - almost half of the deaths so far in 2015, making September the deadliest month in two years, the IOM said.

 "The sudden increase in deaths is because more people are making a last bid while the weather is still good and the water is warm," said Emrah Guler, an IOM project officer in Turkey.